jheel4/web-blog/README.md

 ### Prerequisites
 This website will require Mongodb and any editor or an IDE will suffice.
-Additional requirements specific to the python environment are mentioned in requirements.txt I used PyCharm for the development purpose.
+Additional requirements specific to the python environment are mentioned in requirements.txt.
+PyCharm was used for this project.

 ### Installation
 Installation of python dependencies for your local python environment can be done using pip as shown below: